How to plan and execute Jenkins upgrades safely, including in-place, blue-green, and phased paths …

 Lesson 1: Cold Starts Matter

-Initial cold starts were painfully slow with client initialization inside the handler.
+Cold starts are painfully slow when clients are initialized inside the handler.

 Optimizations that worked: